simpleanalytics/docs/_docs/36_legal/00_introduction.md

 Simple Analytics **does not need to transfer data** outside the EU to provide its service but can do so in order to provide non-EU customers with the data they need.

 Finally, **you do not need to sign a Data Processing Agreement** to use Simple Analytics!
+(Since we don't collect any personal data)

 You can find out more about our compliance [here](/compliance).
-We also have a separate page for more in-depth compliance information for your legal team.

 ## Data collection